alilloig/merkle-mountain-range-contracts/README.md

 ## Sui Move implementation

-This is a just for fun implementation of MMRs on Move, based on my own [Cadence implementation for the Flow blockchain](https://github.com/alilloig/flow-merkle-mountain-range).
-I aim to shoehorn this into a working Sui dapp just as a learning project and with the intention of framing MMR into an hypothetical practical application that could help refining the MMR contract architecture on how the data struct could be use by dapp developers.
+This is a just a for fun implementation of MMRs on Move, based on my own [Cadence implementation for the Flow blockchain](https://github.com/alilloig/flow-merkle-mountain-range).
+I aim to shoehorn this into a working Sui dapp just as a learning project and with the intention of framing MMR into an hypothetical practical application that could help refining the package architecture on how this data struct could be use by Sui dapp developers.

 ### Properties and Applications